 Rear End Truck Collisions

-We’re all careful, as we shop for new vehicles, to consider the safety and crashworthiness of our cars, trucks and SUV’s.
-But no matter how safe your vehicle is, the absence of certain equipment on trucks sharing the roadways and inadequate regulations can quickly deem some protective aspects of your own vehicle useless.
+We’re all careful, as we shop for new vehicles, to consider the safety and crashworthiness of our cars, trucks, and SUV’s.
+But no matter how safe your vehicle is, the absence of certain equipment on trucks sharing our roadways and inadequate regulations can quickly turn some protective aspects of your own vehicle useless.

 “Underride standards haven’t kept pace with improvements in passenger vehicle crashworthiness.
 Absent regulation, there’s little incentive for manufacturers to improve underride countermeasures.” – Adrian Lund, President of the Insurance Institute for Highway Safety

-Despite the adoption of more stringent regulations within the trucking industry, developed to decrease the severity of Texas 18 wheeler accidents and accompanying injuries and fatalities, hazards still exist, making the drivers of smaller passengers vulnerable.
+Despite the adoption of more stringent regulations within the trucking industry, developed to decrease the severity of 18-wheeler truck accidents and accompanying injuries and fatalities, hazards still exist, making the drivers of smaller passengers vulnerable.

 Tractor Trailer Regulations and Requirements

-When a smaller vehicle collides with the rear or side of a truck in an 18 wheeler truck accident, the roof of a car is sometimes completely ripped off, leaving occupants at risk of enduring serious head injuries, neck injuries and injuries to their torso, spine and back.
-Additionally, sometimes the results of truck underride accidents are fatal, leaving family and friends to shuffle through the details surrounding the tragic accident of a loved one.
+When a smaller vehicle collides with the rear or side of a big rig or an 18-wheeler, the roof of a car is sometimes completely ripped off, leaving occupants at risk of enduring serious head injuries, neck injuries and injuries to their torso, spine, and back.
+Sometimes the results of truck underride accidents are fatal, leaving family and friends to deal with the tragic loss of a loved one.

 Despite improved regulations regarding underride guards on big rigs, recent data highlights the importance of continued safety efforts and requirements.
-According to the Insurance Institute for Highway Safety (IIHS), new statistics and information gathered in recent analysis reveals that underride guards on 18 wheeler trucks sometimes fail, even in low speed collisions between tractor trailers and passenger vehicles.
+According to the Insurance Institute for Highway Safety (IIHS), new statistics and information gathered in recent analysis reveal that underride guards on 18 wheeler trucks sometimes fail, even in low-speed collisions between tractor-trailers and passenger vehicles.

-If you or someone you love has been seriously injured or killed in an 18 wheeler accident, call our truck accident attorneys in Texas at 254-633-2983.
-You can also contact us online or visit one of our 11 office locations in Waco, Temple, Killeen and throughout central Texas for a free consultation today.
+If you or someone you love has been seriously injured or killed in an 18-wheeler accident, call our truck accident attorneys today for a free consultation.

 Don’t let another moment pass without an experienced advocate on your side to protect your rights and fight for your recovery.
-Contact us for a free consultation with a Texas 18 wheeler accident lawyer- we serve accident victims and their families statewide, nationwide and abroad.
+Contact us for a free consultation with an 18-wheeler accident lawyer- we serve accident victims and their families statewide, nationwide and abroad.

 No appointment is required during normal business hours, and bilingual staff members are available to assist our Spanish-speaking clients.
 Se habla español.